 As a leading, private behavioural health clinic for the treatment of love addiction, Life Works is able to help you.
 We can answer any questions or concerns you may have, and help you find the right treatment.

-If you are struggling with love addiction, please call Life Works at 0800 081 0700 or fill out our contact form.
+If you are ready to start love addiction treatment, please call 0800 081 0700 or click here to complete a short enquiry form.

 Love addiction behaviours

 - You tend to fall in love very easily and very quickly

 - When looking for a partner, initial attraction is the most important thing for you.
 If you are attracted to someone, you disregard any signs that he / she may not be good for you